 Minutes are a governance measure that provide a glimpse into how the organization is being operated.

-The minutes should provide a simple, clear explanation of what occurred at the meeting (without being overly detailed).
+The minutes should provide a simple, clear explanation of what happened at a meeting.
 Avoid transcribing every word that is spoken.
-Instead, summarize.

 - The date and time of the meeting

-- How notification of the meeting was given to attendees
+- How the nonprofit notified attendees of the meeting

 - The names of those present and absent